huysentruitw/Aggregator/README.md

     PM> Install-Package Aggregator

-Autofac integration package:

-    PM> Install-Package Aggregator.Autofac

 EventStore persistence integration package:

     PM> Install-Package Aggregator.Persistence.EventStore

+Microsoft DI integration packege:

+    PM> Install-Package Aggregator.Microsoft.DependencyInjection

+Autofac DI integration package:

+    PM> Install-Package Aggregator.Autofac

 ## Usage

 ### Generic interfaces and base types

 For flexibility, this library consists of generic base types and generic interfaces that lets you define your own base type for aggregate root identifiers (`TIdentifier`), commands (`TCommandBase`) and events (`TEventBase`).
-Most interfaces or base types have overloads that use `string` as aggregate root identifier type, and `object` as event and command base type which you can use in case you don't have complex requirements.
+Most interfaces or base types have overloads that use `string` as aggregate root identifier type, and `object` as event and command base type which you can use in case your application doesn't have complex requirements.

 ### AggregateRoot